dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/performance/proposal.md

 #### Micro-Benchmarks
 A set of micro-benchmarks (written in BenchmarkDotnet) testing how much time analyzers spend computing result.
 Each new analyzer that ships in the SDK is expected to have a micro-benchmark that tests
-- code files that cause the analyzer to execute but not issue a a diagnostic.
+- code files that cause the analyzer to execute but not issue a diagnostic.
 - code files that cause the analyzer to issue a diagnostic.

 These tests are expected to live in the dotnet/roslyn-analyzers repo to make local development simpler.